Aircraft Maintenance Engineer

 Key Responsibilities

-• Own assigned aircraft and maintenance tasks: perform pre-flight/line maintenance, defect rectification, scheduled checks and technical inspections; act as the primary technical contact for assigned flights and crews and ensure work is completed to approved procedures and timelines.
+- As an Aircraft Maintenance Engineer, you will be responsible for assigned aircraft and maintenance tasks, including pre-flight inspections, line maintenance, defect rectification, scheduled checks, and technical inspections.
+You will also act as the main technical contact for assigned flights and crews, making sure all work is completed according to approved procedures and required timelines.

 Requirements

-• Valid aircraft maintenance licence—EASA Part-66 B1/B2, FAA A&P or General Civil Aviation Authority (GCAA) AME equivalent—with relevant category endorsements for the aircraft types listed.
+- Valid aircraft maintenance licence, such as EASA Part-66 B1/B2, FAA A&P, or GCAA AME equivalent, with relevant category endorsements for the required aircraft types.

-• Diploma or degree in Aeronautical / Mechanical Engineering, or recognised technical apprenticeship; continuing airworthiness training and type-rating courses preferred.
+- Diploma or degree in Aeronautical Engineering, Mechanical Engineering, or a recognized technical apprenticeship.
+Continuing airworthiness training and type-rating courses will be preferred.

 FAQs